 Like much of Ireland, Cork has a rich and diverse history which wasn't always quite as tranquil as its grandiose old buildings and idyllic riversides might seem today.
-Once a monastic settlement founded by St Finbarre himself (from whom the cathedral earned its name), the city was for much of its history entirely enclosed within a great wall as the city's inhabitants fought against Cork's largely hostile neighbours.
+Once a monastic settlement founded by St Finbarre (from whom the cathedral in the city earned its name), Cork was for much of its history entirely enclosed within a great wall as the city's inhabitants fought against Cork's largely hostile neighbours.
 In the 20th century, the city's defences against hostility were maintained, with Cork significantly involved in the War of Independence.

 Today, only a handful of monuments and some remnants of the city's walls and gates remain as a testament to Cork's tempestuous past.
 Despite this history, Corkonians are largely friendly and welcoming to visitors, proud of their heritage and vibrant culture.
 In 2005, Cork was granted the title of European Capital of Culture, a status which both celebrated and encouraged the development of such institutes and events as the Cork School of Music, the Crawford College of Art and Design, the Cork Opera House, the Cork Jazz Festival and the Cork Film Festival, to name but a few.
 Cork's numerous other arts and theatre institutes host festivals, plays, performances and exhibitions throughout the year.
 As might be expected of a destination with such an exciting cultural calendar, accommodation and travel prices vary depending on the time of year, so it may be worth considering which events are of particular interest to you before booking your trip.